 Study the development of Christian thought and institutions from late antiquity though the Reformation and beyond.

-HIS1230
+HIS1230 (3-0) 3 cr. hrs.
 American History I MOTR HIST101

-MOTR ANSFER

 Prerequisite: Must have met one of the following: (1) a minimum score of 18 on the